 Dog leads and in particular dog collars lead a very hard life and will not last as well as they are able to without correct care.
 When you receive your new collar or lead we recommend you treat it with Sedgwick Leather Feed (or Saphir Neatsfoot for the Heritage Collection) to help preserve and protect the leather as it starts its life with you.
 As a minimum cleaning monthly with a damp cloth, saddle soap and Sedgwick Leather Feed is necessary to ensure your products last well, keep their appearance and their colour.
+Please inspect the stitching of you collar to ensure it hasnt become damaged while you clean the collar.
 If your Equus products become soaked, ie because of torrential rain or swimming dogs, they should be allowed to dry naturally and then treated with leather feed to keep the leather supple and well nourished.
 If regular wetting is likely Saphir Neatsfoot Oil will help the leather to be more water repellant but should be used sparingly.
 Leather and stitching will become dry and crack or fail if not treated with leather feed when required.

 Your item should be cleaned with a damp cloth and a coat of feed applied at least monthly or when the leather starts to look or feel dry, has been exposed to inclement weather or a damp environment or you simply wish to make the item look smart.
 If the leather is not cared for, like all leather, it will dry and crack

 If your leatherwork has got very wet it should be allowed to dry at room temperature and never hung in front of a fire or radiator.
 Once the item has dried out a dressing of Sedgwick Leather Feed or Sapir Neatsfoot Oil may be applied to rejuvenate the item.
 Apply using your hands as the warmth will help the oil penetrate the fibres.